2018 Fall Convention

 You are invited to attend our 2018 fall convention.
 This year’s theme, Coming Together: Psychological Science and the Practice of Healing highlights the essence of what we do as psychologists.
 The three-day convention is the premier event for member and non-member psychologists and affiliated mental health professionals to earn up to 18 CE credits, and experience peer to peer networking that can never be matched online.

 Our programming will cover new ways clinicians and clients connect with each other, policies that affect our profession, and conversations about psychology with the general public.
 Workshops on current and trending topics including technology in practice, psychopharmocology, ethics and the law, and the current status of our state’s duty-to-protect policy.

-Other convention highlights include our keynote speaker (to be announced), a student poster session, reception for newly licensed psychologists, our annual stakeholder’s meeting, and the prestigious Washington Psychologist Awards ceremony.
-A number of exhibitors are also planned to provide attendees information on their services.
+Other convention highlights include our keynote speaker AnnaLisa Gellermann, JD, a student poster session, Washington Psychologist Awards luncheon, breakfast for newly licensed psychologists, networking luncheon for ECPS, a cocktail reception for our retiring DPA, Dr. Lucy Homans, and our annual meeting that is open to all WSPA members.
+A number of sponsors and exhibitors is also planned to provide attendees information on their services.